transientlunatic/glasgow-theme/README.md

 * the Python package [Pygments](http://pygments.org/) that you can get with `pip install pygments`.

-After cloning the repository you should run the `download_logos.sh` script to download any of the logos the theme requires which are held under copyright; you'll normally need to be on campus to do this, or connected to the University's VPN.
+The package can be installed by running `make install` in the repository, which will automatically place the files in your TEXMF tree.
+This will also download the logo files, however, you'll need to be either on campus or connected to the UoG VPN system for this to work.

 Depending on the Linux distribution, the packaged name of Fira Sans might be `Fira Sans OT` instead of `Fira Sans`.
 In that case, you may have to edit